All Episodes

 And, you know, my father at least got to see six months of the TV show.

-And uh, but whatever you want to say to your mom and dad, and and you could say it to mom too this weekend.
+And, but whatever you want to say to your mom and dad, and you could say it to mom too this weekend, just and learn from them.

 I understand it.

-I I understand the depression better.
+I understand the depression better.

 I understand fighting a war for four years in the Pacific and what that means.

-Uh I understand poverty.
+I understand poverty.

-I understand he grew up without a mom who died, you know, just a couple of months after he was born because of complications of birthing him.
+I understand he grew up without a mom who died, you know, just a couple of months after he was born because of the complications of birthing him.

-And you know, whatever you want to say, you know, act like it's the last time you'll see them.
+And, you know, whatever you want to say, you know, act like it's the last time you'll see them.

-And let it come from your heart.
+That's my humble advice and let it come from your heart.

 We will be announcing a book tour coming up in the days ahead.